sinch/nuget-serversdk/README.md

 #### Instructions

 ##### Say(string text)
-Will render an instruction to play a prompt to the caller by using text-to-speach on the specified text.
+Will render an instruction to play a prompt to the caller by using text-to-speech on the specified text.
 The maximum number of TTS characters of a SVAMLet is 200 (which is enforced by this library).

 ##### Play(string files)
 If you have uploaded pre-recorded prompts you can play them using the "Play" instructions.
 Multiple files can be specified by separating them by ";".